hanna-fmw/blog-next14-prisma/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Project Overview

+This project is a blog application built with Next.js, Prisma, and Supabase.
+It features a responsive design, user authentication, and CRUD operations for blog posts.

+## Key Features

+- User authentication with Supabase
+- Create, read and delete blog posts
+- Responsive design for various screen sizes
+- Tag-based filtering of blog posts
+- Admin dashboard for managing posts

+## Technologies Used

+- Next.js 14
+- TypeScript
+- Prisma (ORM)
+- Supabase (Authentication and Database)
+- Tailwind CSS

+## Documentation

+This project uses JSDoc-style comments for code documentation.
+Some of these comments were generated or enhanced with the assistance of AI tools to ensure comprehensive and consistent documentation across the codebase.

+## Installation

+1. Clone the repository
+2. Install dependencies: `npm install`
+3. Set up your Supabase project and add the necessary environment variables
+4. Run the development server: `npm run dev`

+## License

+This project is open source and available under the [MIT License](LICENSE).